 Food and Tipping in Namibia

-It’s standard to leave a 10 to 15% tip in restaurants.
-If you park your car in Windhoek then there may be a car guard who offers to watch over it while you’re gone – it’s usual to tip them a few Namibian dollars when you return to your car.
+It’s standard to leave a 10% to 15% tip in restaurants.
+If you park your car in Windhoek, there may be a car guard who offers to watch over it while you’re gone.
+It’s usual to tip them a few Namibian dollars when you return to your car.
 People usually tip petrol attendants around N$5 for fuelling.

 Most lodges will suggest tipping amounts for guides, trackers, and housekeeping staff which is usually an amount per day.
 Some lodges ask for you to put your tip in an envelope and hand it to the manager or guide; some have tip boxes at reception.